Highlights of Bitcoin 2025 Conference: Art Show, Transaction Fee Savings, Politicians, and a Pitbull

 Senator Cynthia Lummis, a longtime Bitcoin supporter, says the United States’ military generals favor the Bitcoin Strategic Reserve for economic power.
 She also says Trump supports the Bitcoin Act currently winding its way through conference.

-Square announced that it was beginning to roll out bitcoin payments at Bitcoin 2025 and expects to roll it out everywhere soon.
+Along with Steak & Shake, Square seconded that goal by announcing that it was beginning to roll out bitcoin payments at Bitcoin 2025 and expects to roll it out everywhere soon.

 Brian Johnson dished on longevity, saying that it was possible to quantify health.
 He even showed his biomarkers.
 He says it’s also possible to slow down aging.
 He says he only ages 6 months for every year that passes!
 He suggested that one easy way to slow down one’s aging was to lower one’s resting heart rate and get more sleep.